Home Secretary defends ‘strong’ enforcement of Covid-19 lockdown rules

 The NPCC said the four-step principles of “engage, explain, encourage and only enforce as a last resort” will continue to apply.

-Derbyshire Police has confirmed it would be reviewing all fixed penalty notices issued during the new national lockdown in England after it received clarification about the coronavirus regulations from the NPCC following the incident with the two women.
+Derbyshire Police have confirmed they will review all fixed penalty notices issued during the new national lockdown in England after it received clarification about the coronavirus regulations from the NPCC following the incident with the two women.

 Jessica Allen, who received the fine with friend Eliza Moore, later told BBC News: “We are happy to hear that Derbyshire Police have been told to not be so heavy-handed with fines and return to the four Es (Engage, Explain, Encourage, Enforce) they were originally doing.